Christopher A. Viehbacher

 Christopher started his career in finance at PriceWaterhouseCoopers and joined GlaxoSmithKline (GSK) in 1988.
 Throughout the next 20 years with the company, he acquired broad international experience in Europe, in the United States and in Canada.
 His last position, before joining Sanofi was President, Pharmaceutical Operations North America.
 He was also a member of the board and Co-Chairman of the Portfolio Management Board.

-Christopher is President-Elect of the EFPIA (European Federation of Pharmaceutical Industries and Associations) since November 2012 and he will take up the position as of June 2013 for a two year term.
+Christopher was elected President of the EFPIA (European Federation of Pharmaceutical Industries and Associations) in June 2013 for a period of 2 years.

 Christopher was Chairman of PhRMA in the United States (December 2010 – April 2012) and since February 2011 is Chair of the CEO Roundtable on Cancer.
 This association brings together employers across the United States to develop and implement workplace initiatives that reduce the risk of cancer, enable early diagnosis, facilitate better access to best-available treatments and hasten the discovery of novel and more effective diagnostic tools and anti-cancer therapies.
 Over 120 organisations are now members, covering 3 million employees.